-As a Discovery program manager and Senior Fellow from 1996 to '99, Frank edited the book Speaking of George Gilder (Discovery Institute Press, 1998).
+Frank Gregorsky has lived in northern Virginia for most of the time since 1979.
+While working in Seattle as a Discovery program manager, Frank edited the book Speaking of George Gilder (Discovery Institute Press, 1998).

-From August 1991 to January 1994, Gregorsky was publications director at the Congressional Institute.
-And during 1983-91 he held a series of research and editorial positions serving GOP members of Congress.
-He wrote about most domestic issues; covered the closing years of the Cold War; and spotlighted governing innovations in our sister democracies, especially the United Kingdom, Canada and Australia.
+During 1991-94, Gregorsky was publications director at the Congressional Institute Inc. During 1983-91, he held a series of research and editorial positions serving GOP Members of Congress.
+He covered the closing years of the Cold War and spotlighted governmental innovations in our sister democracies, especially the United Kingdom, Canada, Australia and New Zealand.

-Frank draws inspiration from Peter Drucker, Abraham Lincoln, Harry Truman, Queen Elizabeth I, and anyone who can organize and keep track of all the elements of a project.
-The only self-proclaimed philosopher who ever made sense to him is William James (1842-1910).
+Frank draws inspiration from Peter Drucker, Harry Truman, Theodore Roosevelt, Sir Arthur Conan Doyle, Queen Elizabeth I, and anyone who can organize and keep track of all the elements of a big project.

 You can view the Amazon summary of Elephants in the Room here.